ritwikachhura/News_NLP_MiniSuite_AGNews_CPU/README.md

 **Semantic Search • Topic Modeling • Summarization + Streamlit Demo**

-This repository is a **portfolio-ready NLP mini-suite** built on real news text (**AG News**).
+This repository is a **NLP mini-suite** built on real news text (**AG News**).
 It demonstrates an end‑to‑end content workflow often used in newsroom/content platforms:

 ✅ **Semantic Search** (Sentence‑BERT + FAISS)
 ✅ **Topic Modeling** (BERTopic with CPU‑safe settings)